BY-LAWS OF THE AMERICAN-CANADIAN GENEALOGICAL SOCIETY

 Section 1: Composition

-- There shall be a president, vice president, treasurer, recording secretary, and corresponding secretary.
+- There shall be a president, vice president, treasurer, and secretary.

 - A person, including any of the officers and directors herein mentioned, may hold two (2) offices simultaneously.
 Any person holding two offices simultaneously shall be entitled to only one vote.
 An officer may not hold two officers’ positions simultaneously.